badre2911/agonlight2-projetcs/README.md

 ### send
 allows to send file to RS232 (UEXT).
 File is limited to 16k.
 Default BAUD is 115200
 Put a file to /mos directory
 Example command line: `send <filename>`

 ### dumpview
 allows to dump a file to screen.
 Example command line: `dumpview <filename>`
 show readme file from dumpview for more information

 ### ascii
 allows show ascii table.
 Put a file to /mos directory
 Example command line: `ascii`

 ### atconfig

 allow configure wifi or restore to default factory the esp8266.
 Default baud is 115200.
 Show readme file from folder atconfig for more informations.

+### comfile
+Allow to transfert binary or text file from PC to Agon
+Show readme file from folder comfile for more informations.